platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 Platform.sh allows you to use third-party TLS certificates free of charge.
 Consult your TLS issuer for pricing and instructions on how to generate a TLS certificate.

-If you want to use a third-party certificate, ensure it's purchased and active before going live.

 You can use many kinds of custom certificates, including domain-validated, extended validation, high-assurance, or wildcard certificates.

 Seven days before a third-party custom certificate is due to expire, Platform.sh replaces it with a new default Let’s Encrypt certificate.
 This helps prevent downtime.
 To avoid switching to a default certificate, make sure you replace your custom certificate with an updated one more than seven days before its expiration date.

 ### Add a custom certificate